benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 **RESTART THE TIMER!!!!**

 - Hello everyone!
-- Excited to be here in Miami
+- I'm excited to be here in Miami
-  - And speaking at my first in-person conf in 2+ years
+  - And speaking at my first in-person conf in 2+ years!
+- I realize I'm standing between you and the snack break
+  - I promise to make it worth your while
 - I'm here to talk about migrating to React Testing Library from Enzyme
   - You may be wondering... why do we need to migrate?
   - Well, let's talk about it

 - **RESTART THE TIMER!!!!**
 - **TWEETED OUT THE SLIDES!**